mvolkmann/MyUnixEnv/notes/JavaIssues.md

 ### Constants

 String constants are overused.
-It is typically to see definitions like the following:
+It is typical to see definitions like the following:

 ```java
 public static final String MY_LONG_CONSTANT_NAME = "MY_LONG_CONSTANT_NAME";